Educational Attainment

 EDUCATIONAL ATTAINMENT IN SAN BERNARDINO COUNTY CONTINUES TO IMPROVE

-Source: U.S. Census Bureau, American Community Survey, 1-Year Estimates, 2013 and 2022 (Table DP02)
+Source: U.S. Census Bureau, American Community Survey, 1-Year Estimates, 2014 and 2023 (Table DP02)

-Graduation Rate in San Bernardino County and California, 2018/19 – 2022/23
+Graduation Rates in San Bernardino County and California, 2016/17 – 2023/24

-Note: Graduation Rate data is currently sourced from the California Department of Education’s DataQuest measured using the four-year adjusted cohort graduate rate (ACGR) and includes data on both charter and non-charter schools.
-This differs slightly from data published by the San Bernardino County Superintendent of Schools, which uses data sourced from California Department of Education’s California School Dashboard, where the Dashboard Graduation Rate methodology includes the blended rate of combined four- and five-year graduation rates for traditional non-charter schools and one-year graduation rate for Dashboard Alternative Schools Status (DASS) non-charter schools.
+Note: Graduation Rate data are currently sourced from the California Department of Education’s DataQuest measured using the four-year adjusted cohort graduate rate (ACGR) and includes data on both charter and non-charter schools.
+This differs slightly from data published by the San Bernardino County Superintendent of Schools, which uses data sourced from the California Department of Education’s California School Dashboard, where the Dashboard Graduation Rate methodology includes the blended rate of combined four- and five-year graduation rates for traditional non-charter schools and one-year graduation rate for Dashboard Alternative Schools Status (DASS) non-charter schools.

 Source: California Department of Education, DataQuest (https://data1.cde.ca.gov/dataquest/)